 For a piece of data to persist forever, we need to use a persistence mechanism.
 For example, on Ethereum, the persistence mechanism is that the whole chain needs to be accounted for when running a node.
 New pieces of data get tacked onto the end of the chain, and it continues to grow - requiring every node to replicate all the embedded data.

 This is known as blockchain-based persistence.

 The issue with blockchain-based persistence is that the chain could get far too big to upkeep and store all the data feasibly (e.g. many sources(opens in a new tab) estimate the Internet to require over 40 Zetabytes of storage capacity).

 The blockchain must also have some type of incentive structure.
-For blockchain-based persistence, there is a payment made to the miner.
-When the data is added to the chain, the nodes are paid to add the data on.
+For blockchain-based persistence, there is a payment made to the validator.
+When the data is added to the chain, the validators are paid to add the data on.

 Platforms with blockchain-based persistence:

 Contract-based persistence has the intuition that data cannot be replicated by every node and stored forever, and instead must be upkept with contract agreements.
 These are agreements made with multiple nodes that have promised to hold a piece of data for a period of time.
 They must be refunded or renewed whenever they run out to keep the data persisted.